garylirocks/quickrefs/azure-networking.markdown

 ![UDR management overview](./images/azure_networking-virtual-network-manager-udr-management.png)

-- **Should be GA now, but can't find this option in the Portal ?? tried Australia East and West US**
 - You create a routing configuration, and then rule collection (similar to a route table) within it.
 - A rule collection targets a network group.
 - You need to deploy the configuration to apply it.